danking/hail-cloud-docs/how-to-cloud-with-hail.md

 ```

 You should see some progress bars indicating the work underway on the
 cluster.
-Your cluster should have 12 compute cores.
-Why not 16?
-Dataproc uses 4
+Your cluster should have twelve compute cores.
+Each worker has eight
-cores of one worker node for its own purposes.
+cores, but Dataproc uses four cores of one worker node for its own purposes.

 When you're finished with the cluster, shut it down: